 If the differential is positive, this is a long bias on the currency pair

 If the differential is negative, this is a short bias on the currency pair

 Therefore, continuing the above example, the positive differential of 1% would generally signal to forex traders that the currency pair USDJPY will long.

 The Interest Rate Forex Indicator is best used as a tool within a larger strategy, like the 'Global Macro Approach'.
 Here are a few tips:

 Always calculate macro currency strength first: It's important to understand the influence of all other economic indicators for each individual currency, before comparing interest rates.
 This will help increase the confidence level of each forex trade, and the macro currency strength meter does that for you.

-Manage the risk: To maximise the profit made from using the interest rates, always set your targets and stop-losses based on the the average volatility of the currency pair.
+Manage the risk: To maximise the profit made from using the interest rates, always set your targets and stop losses based on the average volatility of the currency pair.

 Finally, as with any tool, meter or indicator, it has its limitations.
-And should be used as part of a wider, more complete system, like the one taught in the logikfx academy.
+And should be used as part of a wider, more complete system, as the one taught in the logikfx academy.